Museo of the Alfeñique

 Photography

-Non-flash photography is generally allowed; avoid flash in sensitive displays.
+Non-flash photography is generally allowed; confirm on arrival.

 WiFi